enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 subset of sequences.
 We will focus our resources on further developing and supporting our continuous distribution presentation products.

-As part of the release retirement we will no longer be creating cumulative FTP files in the FTP update folders (e.g. http://ftp.ebi.ac.uk/pub/databases/ena/sequence/update/).
+Additionally, as part of the release retirement we will no longer be creating cumulative FTP files in the FTP update folders (e.g. http://ftp.ebi.ac.uk/pub/databases/ena/sequence/update/).
 These cumulative files tracked daily changes in between release cycles and thus cannot continue to be produced sustainably.
 Release 143 will be the last available